 The 1880s and 1890s were a self-confident time, a time when artists and architects thought they knew what their art was and shared a common ground of understanding on which to base their collaboration.
 That spirit of mutuality was soon to fade, however, if not to disappear entirely.
 So it is appropriate that The Architectural League should commemorate its Centennial by helping to redefine and rekindle the concept of collaboration among the arts.
 This book is one part of the effort; so is the major exhibition bearing the same title.
 Both the exhibit and book will, I hope, achieve a number of things: help to illuminate the historic relationship between architecture and its allied arts; trace the uneven progress of that relationship in the United States during the last century; describe the complexities of the present, still somewhat strained relationship; and chart some possible directions for the future.
 Above all, I hope the book and exhibit will demonstrate to a wider public the point that architecture, so often undervalued or, worse, totally ignored, is in many respects the paramount modern art, the one that can and does embrace all the arts.”

-Architect and artist teams commissioned to produce work for the exhibition:
+Architect and artist teams commissioned to produce work for the exhibition and publication: